 Takashi Mizowaki, M.D., Ph.D.
 Professor

 We are developing innovative treatment approaches to eradicate cancers.
-As molecular biological approaches, we are analyzing how cancer cells acquire radioresistance in a tumor-specific microenvironment, hypoxia.
-We are especially focusing on the function of a transcription factor, hypoxia-inducible factor 1 (HIF-1), as a therapeutic target for radiosensitization.
+As molecular biological approaches, we are investigating how cancer cells acquire radioresistance and capability of metastasis through the analyses of DNA, RNA, and protein in diagnostic human cancer samples as well as in experimental models.
 As physics engineering approaches, we are driving forward high-precision radiotherapy such as intensity-modulated radiotherapy, stereotactic irradiation and 4-D radiotherapy.
 Physicians, biologists, and experts in physics engineering who are interested in these translational approaches for cancer therapy are welcome.

 Research and Education■ Biological approach